rsantrod/katacoda-scenarios/oda01-provisioning/step4.md

 You will receive an email once the instance is created and in Active status.
 To access the environment, you can click on the button with 'three dots' and select 'Service Console'

 ![OCI console - Instance in Creating status](assets/access-service-console.jpg)

-Congratulations!
-You have now finished the first scenario and have your Oracle Digital Assistance Instance set up!

-You can now move to the next one, where you will create an Skill and define Intents and Entities.